NSION/nscIotService-docker/Installation-nscIotService.md

 # Install nscIotService
 Following instructions are providing instructions to build the docker image locally and push it to local docker registry.
+## Prerequisites for installation
+- Docker with docker-compose installed
+Ohjeita
+- Download the corresponding Nsc IoT key from the NSC3 organisation as admin-user or key-user.
+Ohjeet tänne.
+- url addresses for each of the RTSP camera sources are available

 ## Setup enviroment:
 - Login to server.
 - Open terminal to home folder

 ### Step 1: Clone git project
 ```text
 cd ~